saantiaguilera/kt-defer/README.md

     var returnValue: ReturnValue? // name the return value at the beginning.. "similar" to go named return values deferrable {
         defer { recover()?.let { err -> returnValue = ErrorValue(err) } }
-        // do stuff that may throw errors return returnValue
+        // do stuff that may throw errors OR assign returnValue }
-    }
     return returnValue
 }